 - September 30: Close call for Board nominations

-- October: Nominating Committee reviews all potential candidates and interviews the candidates who best meet the qualifications and recruitment priorities.
-After interviews, the Nominating Committee selects a slate of candidates for approval.
+- October: Nominating Committee reviews all potential candidates, interviews the candidates who best meet the qualifications and recruitment priorities, then selects a slate of candidates for approval.

 - November 15: Governance Committee meets to review and approve a final slate of candidates for the Board’s approval.

-- December 15: Board meets and approves nominated slate of candidates
+- December 15: Board meets and approves nominated slate of Board candidates

 - March – April: PEAK membership votes electronically for each Board candidate.
 The election is open for 30 days, ending one day after the Annual Membership Meeting.